 The Queen of Curl answers questions about controlling and maintaining volume.

-Read More: 5 Best Hair Oils for Curly Hair
+Read More: How to do a Hair Rinse for Healthy Hair